UPPMAX/HPC-python/docs/day3/batch.rst

 .. questions::

-   - What are the UPPMAX, HPC2N, LUNARC, and NSC clusters?
    - What is a batch job?
+   - What are some important commands regarding batch jobs?
    - How to make a batch job?

 .. objectives::

-   - Short overview of the HPC systems
-   - Short introduction to SLURM scheduler
+   - Short introduction to SLURM scheduler commands
    - Show structure of a batch script
    - Try example